Motley Fool One Review: Is $14K/Year Worth It for All-Access?

 Motley Fool One is The Motley Fool’s ultimate offering—and it’s priced accordingly.
 At $13,999/year, you get complete access to 30+ services, the exclusive One Portfolio with quarterly rebalancing, the Microball database, and dedicated support.

-If you have $500K+ invested, would otherwise subscribe to multiple Motley Fool services, and value having institutional-style portfolio management, Fool One delivers genuine value.
-The One Portfolio alone—quarterly rebalanced by veteran analysts—is the kind of service wealth managers charge 1% AUM for.
+If you have $500K+ invested, already live inside multiple Motley Fool products, and want the One Portfolio as your actual operating system, Fool One can be a rational purchase.
+The One Portfolio — quarterly rebalanced by veteran analysts — is the kind of service wealth managers charge 1% AUM for.
+That is a small audience.

-The credit swap refund policy is the elephant in the room.
-If you’re not absolutely certain Fool One is right for you, start with Fool Portfolios.
+The credit swap is the elephant.
+If you’re not absolutely certain Fool One is right for you, do not start here.
+Start with Stock Advisor.
 You can always upgrade later.
 Going the other direction costs you $10,000.
 Compare all Motley Fool services in our complete Motley Fool review.

-Five years from now, the investors who benefit most from Fool One will be those who used the One Portfolio as their core strategy, treated the 30+ services as research rather than action items, and held through the inevitable volatility.
-If that sounds like you, Fool One is worth serious consideration.
+Five years from now, the investors who benefit from Fool One will be those who used the One Portfolio as their core strategy, treated the 30+ services as research rather than action items, and held through the inevitable volatility.
+If that does not already describe how you used the $99 product, $14,000 will not teach it.

 Explore all our best stock advisors to see how Fool One compares to other premium services.